Bengali calendar: Hindu influence

-Influence of Islamic calendar
+Influence of the Islamic calendar

-Another theory is that the calendar was first developed by Alauddin Husain Shah (reign 1494–1519), a Hussain Shahi sultan of Bengal by combining the lunar Islamic calendar (Hijri) with the solar calendar, prevalent in Bengal.
+Another theory is that the calendar was first developed by Alauddin Husain Shah (reign 1494–1519), a Hussain Shahi sultan of Bengal, by combining the lunar Islamic calendar (Hijri) with the solar calendar, prevalent in Bengal.
 Yet another theory states that the Sasanka calendar was adopted by Alauddin Husain Shah when he witnessed the difficulty with collecting land revenue by the Hijri calendar.

 During the Mughal rule, land taxes were collected from Bengali people according to the Islamic Hijri calendar.
 This calendar was a lunar calendar, and its new year did not coincide with the solar agricultural cycles.
-The current Bengali calendar owes its origin in Bengal to the rule of Mughal Emperor Akbar who adopted it to time the tax year to the harvest.
-The Bangla year was therewith called Bangabda.
 Akbar asked the royal astronomer Fathullah Shirazi to create a new calendar by combining the lunar Islamic calendar and solar Hindu calendar already in use, and this was known as Fasholi shan (harvest calendar).
 According to some historians, this started the Bengali calendar.
 According to Shamsuzzaman Khan, it could be Nawab Murshid Quli Khan, a Mughal governor, who first used the tradition of Punyaho as "a day for ceremonial land tax collection", and used Akbar's fiscal policy to start the Bangla calendar.